ddogg26/cybersecurity-notes-and-writeups/Writeups/OverTheWire/Bandit.md

 * To learn more about base64, look into base2 (binary), base10 (decimal), base16 (hexadecimal), etc. What really helped me is learning the character set for each base
 #### bandit 11 -> 12
 - 7x16WNeHIi5YkIhWsfFIqoognUTyj9Q4
 - For this challenge, we'll move away from the terminal.
 We'll be using a browser-based tool called [CyberChef](https://gchq.github.io/CyberChef/).
 This tool is a necessity in this field, and I recommend you become very familiar with using it.
-It could've been used to solve [bandit 10 -> 11](#bandit%2010%20->%2011)
+It could've even been used to solve [bandit 10 -> 11](#bandit%2010%20->%2011)
+- CyberChef uses **recipes** to build functions to alter text or files.
 #### bandit 12 -> 13 - FO5dwFsc0cbaIiH0h8J2eUks2vdTDwAn
 #### bandit 13 -> 14 - `ssh bandit.labs.overthewire.org -p 2220 -i sshkey.private -l bandit14`
 #### bandit 14 -> 15 - 8xCjnmgoKbGLhHFAZlGE5Tmu4M2tKJQo